alan-turing-institute/AutisticaCitizenScience/Moderation/moderation-review-guidelines.md

 ### 7. Create a moderation process and code of conduct for the platform

 Your thoughts and comments will be read by autistic researchers, and they will be used to help design a moderation process for the platform and write a code of conduct based on your expertise, views, hopes, and concerns.
-If you would like to be more involved in moderation, please contact Lotty Coupat.

-We can't do everything, but we will try our best to be guided by you.
+If you would like to be more involved in moderation discussions, please contact Lotty Coupat at [mailto:ccoupat@turing.ac.uk].

 ## Reviewing the summary document